Read about other people linked to Graeme Park and the Penrose Strawbridge Farm:

 William and Hannah raised six children at Graeme Park; one son, William, died in infancy in 1822.

-Anne J Penrose, William and Hannah's first child, married Abraham Iredell, son of John and Ann Iredell on April 4, 1833 in a ceremony at the Horsham Meeting (
+Anne J Penrose, William and Hannah's first child, married Abraham Iredell, son of John and Ann Iredell on April 4, 1833 in a ceremony at the Horsham Meeting 10.
+They had 4 children: Tacy and William - who both died in infancy - John, and Hannah.
+Abraham Iredell died sometime prior to December 1841.
+2 p26

 After her husband's death, Ann and her 2 surviving children returned to live with her father, William, at Graeme Park.
 The 1850 census shows the following living here at that time: William Penrose, farmer, age 68; his son Abel, farmer, 33; daughter Hannah, 30; daughter Ann Iredell, 38, Ann's children John Iredell, 13, and Hannah Ann Iredell, 10

-Jarrett and Tacy purchased the Horsham farm of his sister Ann Penrose Iredell's husband Abraham, who had passed away in 1841, and became "one of the substantial farmers of Horsham township" (
+Jarrett and Tacy purchased the Horsham farm of his sister Ann Penrose Iredell's husband Abraham, who had passed away in 1841, and became "one of the substantial farmers of Horsham township" 16 p906.
+Jarrett and Tacy had 5 children, their fourth child - William - was the father of Joseph Hallowell Penrose and the grandfather of Joseph Hallowell (Buck) Penrose Jr who has been a generous supporter of HPHA and was the source for many of the Penrose items in our collection.

 William and Hannah's fifth child, William, died in July 1822 aged 5 months..

 William and Hannah's youngest child, Tacy, married Morris Davis of Horsham in 1847.
-Their daughter Jennie Davis wrote the 1914 paper (
+Their daughter Jennie Davis wrote the 1914 paper 9 which is the source for much of what we know about this 19th century family.

 Two large barns were constructed by William and Hannah Penrose.
 One is the large barn now used as the Visitor's Center at Graeme Park and located right next to the Keith House.
-We think this was built between 1820-1840, but we're not really sure.
+This was dated 1829 in a Masters Theseis by Nancy Wosstroff in 1958 134 p13.
 It was used as a working barn through the 20th century by the Strawbridges.
 The painting above shows the Keith House from the north with another building to its right which we believe is from the early 1800s.
 This barn does not seem to be in this painting.

 This second barn burned down in June 1949 but was not completely rebuilt.
 The original barn had been a much larger structure, after the fire it was rebuilt but to a smaller scale - removing the overhangs and access to the upper level via the bank.
 The bank and some columns on both sides still exist.